top of page

 My first trail marathon: Race review

-So, the race consisted of 3 different races, a 10k, half marathon and then the full marathon.
+So, the race consisted of 3 different races, a 10k, half marathon, and then the full marathon.
 All of these races set off at the same time.

 Stupidly, I decided to go off with the front pack completely forgetting that there is more than 1 race going on.
-The first mile was nice and easy just following a road down, this felt very familiar and I was happily trotting along, however before long we took a stiff right turn to start an ascent which would last what felt like forever.
-The first part of the ascent was a hill which you would swear you would not be able to run up but filled with adrenaline I took it on.
+The first mile was nice and easy just following a road down, this felt very familiar and I was happily trotting along, however before long we took a stiff right turn to start an ascent that would last what felt like forever.
+The first part of the ascent was a hill that you would swear you would not be able to run up but filled with adrenaline I took it on.

 Once, I finished this climb, at about 5 miles in, there was the first aid station, we stopped for about 60 seconds to fill up on water on sweets and then we were off again.
 At this point I was still with the front group, who I came to realise were all doing the half marathon.